 Inspiration

-Moderation teams are under pressure to move fast: reduce spam, protect community quality, and keep the queue manageable.
+Moderation teams are under constant pressure to move fast: reduce spam, protect community quality, keep the queue manageable, and avoid burning out volunteers.
 But every stricter rule has a hidden cost.
-A rule that catches obvious spam can also catch good-faith posts, new users, researchers, builders, or members who simply used the wrong wording.
+A rule that catches obvious spam can also catch good-faith posts from new users, researchers, builders, or community members who simply used the wrong wording.

 Can this rule be trusted before it affects users?